HubReb/pdb_search/README.md

-# Off-line Paper Database searcher
+# Off-line Paper Database searcher - original version

 A small, bare-bones application to add publication metadata to a postgresql database for later querying in case no online connection is available to enable querying one of the freely available online resources, e.g. traveling by train.